Vaudreuil-Dorion’s geographical location and its eight industrial parks make it a city of choice for setting up any new industry.

 Eight industrial parks

 There are eight industrial sectors in Vaudreuil-Dorion, the largest of which is Parc industriel Joseph‐Carrier, comprising a total area of 189 hectares.
-This is where the Swedish giant, Ericsson, has chosen to establish its IT and communications centre.

 The eight parks are located respectively: